entraigas/SlimDb/Table.class.md

 # Using the Table class

 This class is meant for doing common task in a table without writing raw queries.
-After setting up the query arguments, you have to close with a `run()` call to get a ResultSet.
+After setting up the query arguments, you have to end with a `run()` call to get a ResultSet.
 Note: internally, this class will use `SlimDb::query()` method.

 **Running Select queries**